Dealing with COVID-19 Closures

 Consider these scenarios that could arise in an unoccupied facility…

-- A building in the coastal region may experience high humidity that is going unnoticed, which can in turn lead to mold growth.
-Imagine if the facility is a retail store; the end-result might mean thousands of dollars of damaged, unsalvageable clothing merchandise.
+- Buildings in coastal regions may experience high humidity that goes unnoticed, which can in turn lead to mold growth.
+Imagine if the facility is a retail store.
+The end-result might mean thousands of dollars of damaged, unsalvageable clothing merchandise.

 - Think about a restaurant or bar.
-There may be hundreds (or thousands) of dollars of liquor or wine in stock, going untouched through the COVID-19 crisis.
+There may be hundreds (or thousands) of dollars of alcohol in stock, going untouched through the COVID-19 crisis.
 Corked bottles of wine are not exempt from the effects of dry indoor air.
-Extremely low humidity levels can slowly chip away at a cork, leaving room for air to get into the bottle and ruin the flavor.
+Extremely low humidity levels can slowly chip away at a cork, leaving room for air in the bottle and ruining the flavor.
 The ideal humidity level for wine storage is 60%.

-- Another thought for a restaurant facility: A humid environment allows mold growth to fester.
-The COVID-19 shutdowns came on suddenly for many facilities.
+- Another thought for restaurant facilities: A humid environment allows mold growth to fester.
+The COVID-19 shutdowns began suddenly for many facilities.
 Did kitchen staff have adequate time to scrub walk-ins, pots, and pans?
 Were grease traps thoroughly degreased?
 These are potential breeding grounds for mold during non-occupation.

-- Contemplate multi-purpose facilities, such as an apartment complex with retail or dining space on the first floor.
-Completely shutting down HVAC airflow to the unoccupied businesses could lead to uneven air flow and temperature throughout the larger building.
+- Contemplate multi-purpose facilities, like an apartment complex with retail or dining space on the first floor.
+Completely shutting down HVAC airflow to unoccupied businesses could lead to uneven air flow and temperatures throughout the larger building.

-The bottom line: Scenarios like the ones above will go unnoticed and unrepaired until employees return to the facility to find the damage caused by an unoccupied month.
+The bottom line: Scenarios like these will go unnoticed and unrepaired until employees return to their facilities.
+Only then will they uncover the damage caused by an unoccupied month.

 Preventing Facility Damage During COVID-19 Closures

-While these issues may seem frightful, thankfully many state governments have kept issues like this in mind when mandating shelter-in-place orders.
-Seeing the value and necessity of essential services, many states are allowing skilled trades such as HVAC technicians to continue working.
-During quarantine, let these technicians be the eyes and ears at the facility to ensure that, when business returns, critical issues didn’t develop, delaying reopening.
+While these issues seem frightful, many state governments have kept issues like this in mind when mandating shelter-in-place orders.
+Seeing value and necessity in essential services, many states are allowing skilled trades such as HVAC technicians to continue working.
+During quarantine, let technicians be the eyes and ears at your facilities to ensure critical issues didn’t develop, and further delay reopening.